peteinfo/ES-8-patches/README.md

 # ES-8-patches

- modular synth patches for the ES-8
+ Pure Data patches for the ES-8

+ The aim is to take inspiration by modules and recreate them for the Expert-Sleepers ES-8 module.